Mets Police Morning Laziness: Lyin’ Todd Frazie...

 - News Article

-Mets Police Morning Laziness: Lyin’ Todd Frazier sees the writing on the wall.
+Mets Police Morning Laziness: Lyin’ Todd Frazier has 7 more hits than David Wright this season.
 Sad.

 Tweets